 - Certificate of origin: Certificate confirming where your products are coming from.

 - Product specification: Details regarding the type of products, quantity, and weight.

-- The Importer of Record first secures the Import Clearance Certificate (ICC) from the Bureau of Internal Revenue (BIR).
+- The IOR secures the Import Clearance Certificate (ICC) from the Bureau of Internal Revenue (BIR).